jarasmar/Learning_Journey_At_Makers/Week-3.md

 >You should now understand that clients - such as browsers, or command-line tools like HTTPie - can make requests for resources from servers.
 Those servers will respond with the resource, and some associated metadata.
 The resource itself is usually contained within the response body.
 The metadata is contained within the response headers.
 All of this communication is done via HTTP.

+- **Sinatra:**<br/>
-- Sinatra: web framework that acts like a 'server' run from our computer.
+Web framework that acts like a 'server' run from our computer.
 You can interact with a local server in the same way you would with a remote server, receiving and responding to HTTP requests.
 - Create a ruby file and `require "sinatra"` at the top of the file.
 - Run in your terminal `sinatra filename.rb` to activate the web framework.
 - Use a browser to visit your application at http://localhost:4567 (Nothing happens)